JannieI/canvas-workstation-V3/src/app/roadmap.md

        these comments??
 Think carefully here.
     16.Consider popup status messages, like VSCode to be more visible - maybe not needed.
     17.Considering opening message per D (might even be per user as well), that will display each time D is opened.
 How is it entered, who enters / deletes / edits it, and how is it displayed - modal (another one!), popup and for how long, and how is it closed, and how does it look to fit in?
+    - have group of D (better name ...) of severalDs = used on filtering when Open D.  Maybe called bookmarks?
+    - have D views on a D = set of filters and settings applied.
+Currently this is just another Snapshot ...
+Make it easy to switch, and then attach a VIEW to a message ...

     Samples: use this to demo Canvas features (brag)